gorse-io/docs/src/ch01-02-recommend.md

 # Recommend using Gorse

+Each components and concepts of Gorse will be introduced in this section.

 ## Users, Items and Feedback

 A recommender system is expected to recommend items to users.
 To learn the peference of each user, feedbacks between users and items are feed to recommender system.
 In Gorse, there are three types of entities.